This post is from KS Site Editor Helen Thomas.

 I pray that when this horribly dry winter ends the change in season will bring her some much-needed relief.
 We continue to moisturize and hope to see an improvement soon.

-Check back tomorrow for a giveaway from Hazelaid with TWO winners!
-They are also offering our readers 10% off your entire order with the coupon code kitchenstewardship10 at checkout.
+Hazelaid is offering KS readers 10% off with the coupon code kitchenstewardship10 at checkout.
 You’ll be sure to find an attractive, healing option that fits your style.